billbrod/spatial-frequency-preferences/README.md

 put together a little [blog
-post](https://wfbroderick.com/2021-May-06.html#2021-May-06) detailing how I got snakemake to work with conda environments on greene (note that during step 7, where I say "install conda environment like normal", you should run `conda env create -f environment.yml` to install the necessary packages).
+post](https://wfbroderick.com/2021-May-06.html#2021-May-06) detailing how I got snakemake to work with conda environments on greene (note that during step 7, where I say "install conda environment like normal", you should run `mamba env create -f environment.yml` to install the necessary packages).

-Once you've managed to get snakemake working with the cluster, use the following command to run our analyses instead:
+Once you've managed to get snakemake working with the cluster (my blog post includes a small test), use the following command to run our analyses instead:

-`snakemake --ri -k -j 60 --restart-times 2 --profile slurm --cluster-config cluster.json figures_paper`
+`snakemake --ri -k -j 60 --restart-times 2 --profile slurm --cluster-config cluster.json main_figure_paper`

 This tells snakemake to use our `slurm` profile (so if you set up a different profile for another cluster, change the name here) and the included